AminHajian/AminHajian/README.md

 Hi there!
 My name is  Amin Hajian, and I am currently a Computer Engineering undergraduate student at the University of Tehran.
 I have a strong passion for data science and have been actively exploring various aspects of this field.

-## Skills 🚀
+## interested in 🚀

 - Python
 - Machine Learning
-- SQL
+- deep learning
-- Data Scraping
+- Data

 ## Projects 📂
 Feel free to explore my GitHub repositories for projects and examples of my work.
 If you have any questions or suggestions, I would be happy to connect and discuss further.